crescent-network/crescent/x/farming/spec/01_concepts.md

 ### 1. Public Farming Plan

-A public farming plan can only be created through governance proposal meaning that the proporsal must be first agreed and passed in order to create a public plan.
+A public farming plan can only be created through governance proposal meaning that the proposal must be first agreed and passed in order to create a public plan.
 ### 2. Private Farming Plan

 A private farming plan can be created with any account.
-The plan creator's account is used as distributing account `FarmingPoolAddress` that will be distributed to farmers automatically.
+The plan creator's account is used as `TerminationAddress`.
 There is a fee `PlanCreationFee` paid upon plan creation to prevent from spamming attack.

 ## Distribution Methods